China entry requirements for Uzbekistan passport holders

 Valid passport

 Your passport must be valid for at least 6 months beyond your intended departure date from China.
-Have at least two blank visa pages.
-Airlines check this at check-in — no exceptions.Required
+Airlines check this at check-in — if your passport expires sooner, you will be denied boarding.
+Two blank visa pages are required for the visa sticker.Required

 Return or onward ticket